Mauricio Dubon Preview, Player Props: Astros vs. Rangers

-Mauricio Dubon -- with a slugging percentage of .727 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the mound, on September 5 at 8:05 PM ET.
+The Houston Astros, including Mauricio Dubon (.371 batting average in his past 10 games), take on starter Max Scherzer and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his last appearance, he hit two homers in his previous game (going 2-for-5) against the Rangers.
+In his most recent appearance, he had two hits (going 2-for-5 with a double and an RBI) against the Rangers.

 Mauricio Dubon Game Info & Props vs. the Rangers